 Consider the following cases where data is stored in a different location than your app:

-- Some non-latency sensitive add-ons can be provisioned in a different region as your app.
+- Some non-latency sensitive add-ons can be provisioned in a different region than your app.

-- Application logs are routed to Logplex, currently hosted in the US.
+- Application logs are routed to Logplex, which is hosted in the US.

-- PG Backup snapshots are stored in the US, and WAL files continuously sent to the US.
+- PG Backup snapshots are stored in the US.